securefederatedai/openfl/docs/overriding_agg_fn.rst

 Python API
 ==========

 1. Create an implementation of :class:`openfl.component.aggregation_functions.AggregationFunctionInterface`.
+See `example <https://github.com/intel/openfl/blob/develop/openfl/component/aggregation_functions/interface.py>`_ for details.

 2. In the ``override_config`` keyword argument of the :func:`openfl.native.run_experiment` native function, pass the implementation as a ``tasks.{task_name}.aggregation_type`` parameter.